-Calculator to Convert Dog Years to Human Years (Based on the Breed):
+Convert Dog Years to Human Years Based on Your Dog’s Breed [Calculator]

 If Your Dog is a Mixed Breed, Use “Size” to Estimate Human Years: